apache/inlong-website/docs/modules/dataproxy/architecture.md

  	2. The channel layer has a selector, which is used to choose which type of channel to go.
 If the memory is eventually full, the data will be processed.
  	3. The data of the channel layer will be forwarded through the sink layer.
 The main purpose here is to convert the data to the TDMsg1 format and push it to the cache layer (tube is more commonly used here)

-# 3、DataProxy support configuration instructions
+## 3 DataProxy support configuration instructions

 DataProxy supports configurable source-channel-sink, and the configuration method is the same as the configuration file structure of flume: